Thriller (DC Comics)

 Thriller was a short-lived comic book series published by DC Comics beginning in November 1983.
 The series was originally written by Robert Loren Fleming and drawn by Trevor Von Eeden.
 It was sold only through the direct market.
 The taglines for the series were, "She has 7 seconds to save the world" and "You can't read it fast enough".
 The "she" in question was protagonist Angie Thriller.
 The "7 seconds" referred to a team of operatives who assisted her in various conflicts.

+Fleming stated “Thriller was originally conceived as a cross between The Shadow, Doc Savage, and The X-Men.”

 Publication history

 Thriller ran for 12 issues (November 1983 – November 1984).
 After the first seven issues, Fleming left the series and Von Eeden left after issue #8.
 The series ran four more issues by writer Bill DuBay and artist Alex Niño.

 Cast

 Angie Thriller

 Angeline Marietta Salvotini Thriller was the leader of a team of adventurers called the Seven Seconds, who were based in New York City a subjective "fifty years in the future".

 Angeline had the power to become one with any inanimate object, and thus control it.
 She could cause her face to appear on an object or even in the sky.
 The only living beings she could merge with were her twin brother Tony, and the artificially created Beaker Parish.
 Angeline could also see visions of possible future events.

 Very much in the vein of pulp heroes such as The Shadow or Doc Savage, Angie Thriller was described in early publicity as being "like a cross between Jesus Christ and my Mom" by Fleming, and she served as the ethereal leader for her team.